stormqloud/kazoo-tgbbok/service_plans.md

     * is_number_billable(_Number) -> 'true'.
   * re-compile: (cd /opt/kazoo/core/whistle_number_manager-1.0.0/ ; make)
   * restart kz-whistle_apps
-* Set account(s) as reseller per your needs.
+# Set account(s) as reseller per your needs.
-As of ver 3.08 only 1 braintree for entire system.
+As of ver 3.08-3.18 only *1* braintree account for entire system.
-Road map
+* Road map
-Abstracted braintree logic to bookkeeper to support other billing connections like quickbooks, freshbooks... resellers can have their own bookkeeper config/account for trickle down. (eg: customer adds money to their per-minute balance and money goes to reseller’s bank account.
+  * Abstracted braintree logic to bookkeeper to support other billing connections like quickbooks, freshbooks...
+  * resellers can have their own bookkeeper config/account for trickle down. (eg: customer adds money to their per-minute balance and money goes to reseller’s bank account.
 Reseller per-minute (local) balance is not affected)
-Setting an account as a reseller.
-All sub accounts of it will set it as their reseller sup whistle_services_maintenance make_reseller <account_id to make reseller>
+* Setting an account as a reseller.
+All sub accounts of it will set it as their reseller
+  * sup whistle_services_maintenance make_reseller <account_id to make reseller>
 If you need to demote an account from being a reseller: sup whistle_services_maintenance demote_reseller <account_id>

-Create Reseller service plan(s)
+# Create Reseller service plan(s)
 Important notes about the
 phone_numbers
 This is for inbound assigned DIDs.